A Panel of Experts

 A Panel of Experts is a painting created by American artist Jean-Michel Basquiat in 1982.

-Summary

-The artwork in part is Basquiat's depiction of a catfight between two of his lovers, Suzanne Mallouk and Madonna.
+The artwork in part is Basquiat's depiction of a catfight between two of his lovers, Suzanne Mallouk and singer Madonna.

 Background

 In 1981, Jean-Michel Basquiat began dating Suzanne Mallouk, a waitress and aspiring artist he met at Night Birds bar in Manhattan's East Village.
 He moved in with her and she paid the rent while he focused on painting.
 That same year, he made the transition from a street artist to exhibiting his artwork in galleries.
-They moved into a loft provided by gallerist Annina Nosei on Crosby Street in SoHo in early 1982; Mallouk moved out the loft a few months later.
+They moved into a loft provided by gallerist Annina Nosei on Crosby Street in SoHo in early 1982; Mallouk moved out of the loft a few months later.
 They dated on-and-off until 1983.

 In 1982, Basquiat began dating Madonna, then an up-and-coming singer working on her debut album Madonna.
 According to Ed Steinberg, who directed the music video for her debut single "Everybody," he arranged for them to meet at his place after Madonna spotted Basquiat at Lucky Strike nightclub.
 However, Basquiat's former Gray bandmate Nick Taylor stated that he introduced them during Retro Night at Bowlmor.
 Soon after meeting, Madonna moved into Basquiat's Crosby Street loft and they dated until 1983.
 One night while they were at The Roxy nightclub in Chelsea, Mallouk spotted them and attacked Madonna in a jealous rage.
 Mallouk also made a bonfire of Basquiat's paintings outside his loft.

 Analysis

 A Panel of Experts is painted on stretched canvas.
 The canvas is on the base of a handmade structure; tied pieces of wood with twine.
 Basquiat drew some images and painted the background black, which overlaps some of the images.
 This creates a strong contrast and draws attention to the text and imagery.

 The top left side has "VENUS" written with "MADONNA©" crossed out underneath.
 Basquiat referred to Suzanne Mallouk as "Venus" in his paintings.
 He crossed out words to bring more attention to them.
 "I cross out words so you will see them more; the fact that they are obscured makes you want to read them," he said.
 The copyright symbol next to Madonna's name suggests his awareness of her impending fame.
 Basquiat told his art dealer Larry Gagosian that "she'll be the biggest pop star in the world."
 There is humor in the painting with Basquiat depicting the catfight between Mallouk and Madonna as stick figures.
-According to Mallouk, Basquiat told that her that she won the fight which is why he crossed out Madonna's name, adding she "beat her up just like a Puerto Rican girl."
+According to Mallouk, Basquiat told her that she won the fight which is why he crossed out Madonna's name, adding she "beat her up just like a Puerto Rican girl."